SPECIAL EDUCATION (SPED)

 SPED-340 CLASSR/BEHAVIORAL MGMT (3 Credits)

-In this course students are introduced to multi-tiered supports systems (MTSS) or school wide positive behavior supports (SWBPIS).
+In this course, students are introduced to multi-tiered support systems (MTSS) or school-wide positive behavior supports (SWBPIS).
 These principles are applied to individual classroom settings, emphasize good instruction, organization of space and materials, and positive feedback (tier 1 & 2 interventions).
 Students will apply these principles by creating a functional behavior analysis (FBA) and a behavior intervention plan (BIP) focused on one student (tier 3 interventions).
 Legal and ethical issues are also addressed.

 Prerequisite(s): SPED-230 & EDUC-101 or SPED-230 & EDUC-201